snikch/jquery.dirtyforms/README.md

 ## Dialogs

-The default browser dialog can be overriden by setting a new dialog object, and providing implementations for the following members.
+The default browser dialog can be overridden by setting a new dialog object, and providing implementations for the following members.

 #### `fire(message, title)` (Required)